ilkkanml/TV_Project_Platform/project-bible/00-project-rules.md

 - Argon2
 - bcrypt

+Password hashes must never be returned by the API.

-Password hashing configuration must be production-safe.
+Password hashes must never be exposed in logs.

-## Rule 17 - Token Security
+## Rule 26 - Token Security

 Authentication should use: